grant-appzen-12/docs/content/content.md

 ### Debugging

-1. In case of issues, try the following debugging steps.
+{% hint style="info" %}
+Follow these steps if you encounter issues with SSO authentication.
+{% endhint %}

+#### Access Issues

+{% hint style="warning" %}
-A. If you are not able to access the Production Environment.
+**If you are not able to access the Production Environment:**
+{% endhint %}

-i.
-Check if you are able to open the AppZen page.
+1. Check if you are able to open the AppZen page.

-ii.
-If you are unable to open this page from within your VPN or network, check if you can access the page outside the VPN/network or from your mobile browser.
+2. If you are unable to open this page from within your VPN or network:
+   * Check if you can access the page outside the VPN/network or from your mobile browser.

-iii.
-If you are able to access it outside the VPN/network but not from within, it means their internal IT team may be blocking the site.
+   * If you are able to access it outside the VPN/network but not from within, it means your internal IT team may be blocking the site.
 Reach out to your internal IT team and check if the AppZen site is being blocked.

+#### Login Issues

+{% hint style="warning" %}
-B. If you are unable to login
+**If you are able to open the page but unable to log in:**
+{% endhint %}

-i.
-If you are able to open the page from within the network and are unable to log in, follow the steps given below (Perform below steps in an incognito/private window (Firefox, Chrome, Edge).
+Perform these steps in an incognito/private window (Firefox, Chrome, Edge):

-a.
-If you do not get redirected to your IDP - check the network tab for any failing APIs.
-If there is any API failing with a 401 or 400, right-click on the failing API and copy it as Curl.
-Share logs with Appzen support.
+1. If you do not get redirected to your IDP:
+   * Check the network tab for any failing APIs.
+   * If there is any API failing with a 401 or 400, right-click on the failing API and copy it as Curl.
+   * Share logs with AppZen support.

-b.
-If login fails with 400 OKTA Page - Share the SAML tracer logs with Appzen support.
+2. If login fails with 400 OKTA Page:
+   * Share the SAML tracer logs with AppZen support.

-C. If you are getting an OKTA 400 error, please ensure that the IDP URL is added correctly.
+3. If you are getting an OKTA 400 error:
+   * Ensure that the IDP URL is added correctly.
 It must be the same as that provided in the metadata file.

-D. If issues persist, contact support@appzen.com.
+4. If issues persist, contact support@appzen.com.

 ### Sample Assertion Data